alextanhongpin/clean-architecture-learn/domain-service.md

 What do you all think?
 Is this a better way? :thonking:

+## Domain service as actor

+If the business logic cannot be executed by the entity itself, it means it requires an actor.
+We can use the actor role as the name if the service instead.
+For example, a Book entity dan have a Librarian service that organizes the list of books.
+The Librarian can also AddToCatalog (create).

 # Reference

 1. [StackOverflow: Can Domain Services access Repositories?](https://stackoverflow.com/questions/26930131/can-domain-services-access-repositories)